-Students in the Department of Mass Communication benefit from high-tech digital classroom labs with Mac and PC computer stations featuring graphic design, desktop publishing ,video effects, video editing and multimedia software.
-The Mass Communication TV Studio is a state-of-the-art facility that is dedicated to the development of student media skills.
-The studio consists of four digital wide-screen cameras, a wide-screen digital video mixer and a digital audio mixer.
+Students in the Department of Mass Communication benefit from high-tech digital classroom labs with Mac and PC computer stations featuring graphic design, desktop publishing, video effects, video editing and multimedia software.
+The Mass Communication TV Studio is an excellent facility that is dedicated to the development of student media skills.
+The studio consists of four digital wide-screen cameras, a widescreen digital video mixer and a digital audio mixer.
 A variety of sets can be created quickly, including a broadcast news set.